Meet Our Board Members

 Dan McGlynn has served on the Sandoz Board since about 1990.
 He grew up with a love of the Old West, its history, its people, their triumphs and struggles.
 Dan's maternal great grandparents homesteaded near Verdigre, Nebraska during the time Old Jules was living there.
 Although Dan has a B.A. in English from the University of Nebraska Omaha, he's been an amateur historian for most of his life.
 Dan is also VP and Co-founder of Husker Fans Salute The Troops, a non-profit organization that honors veterans, troopers, wounded warriors and Gold Star Families.
 When he was younger, he toured with many recording artists when he was a professional musician in Los Angeles.
 And after his musical career, Dan worked for decades in sales and sales management in Omaha.
 For the past 16 years, Dan has written weekly columns for HuskerMax.com about the world of Husker football.
 Dan lives in Omaha with Linda, his bride of 49 years.
 They have two children and four grandchildren whom they spoil at every opportunity

 Dr. Elaine Nelson is a U.S. historian specializing in the North American West.
-She is Assistant Professor of History at the University of Nebraska at Omaha and Executive Director of the Western History Association.
+She is Assistant Professor of History at the University of Kansas and Executive Director of the Western History Association.
 Her scholarship takes into consideration the complicated relationships that formed between the diverse people and places in the Intermountain West and Great Plains.
-Her publications on the west, Native American history, and western women's history appear in the Great Plains Quarterly, a forthcoming anthology published by the National Park Service, and in a forthcoming anthology workshopped through the Clements Center for Southwest Studies (titled Indian Cities: Histories of Indigenous Urbanism and forthcoming in 2020).
-Additionally, Nelson’s first full-length monograph, titled “Dreams and Dust in the Black Hills: Tourism, Landscape, and the American West in National Memory,” is under contract with the University of Oklahoma Press and forthcoming in 2020.
-The book examines the complex history of the Black Hills and the role that travel and myth played in America's invasion and occupation into the region.
+Her work appears in the Great Plains Quarterly, South Dakota History, and three anthologies.
+Nelson’s first full-length monograph, titled “Dreams and Dust in the Black Hills: Tourism, Performance, and the American West in National Memory,” is under contract and forthcoming in 2022.
 A native South Dakotan, Nelson received her B.A.E. from the University of Nebraska at Kearney, M.A. in history from the University of Nebraska-Lincoln, and Ph.D. in history from the University of New Mexico.

 David Nesheim received his doctorate in history from the University of Nebraska -- Lincoln under the direction of John Wunder in 2009 and joined the faculty at Chadron State College in January 2012.
 His specialty is Environmental History with an emphasis on the Great Plains and Native Americans and he emphasizes plants and animals as important characters in our collective past.
 He has published articles in Environmental History and Great Plains Quarterly on buffalo husbandry in the twentieth century.